jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/cli/cli-service-module.md

 #### How to mount and manage generic Linux VM devices over REST
 It is possible to mount any network device as a generic device.
 This allows invocation of any commands on the device using RPCs, which return the output back as freeform data and it is up to the user/application to make sense of them.

-In postman, open the folder *Linux* to access the Mount call.
-To configure the variable values, import the *linux_157_env.json* environment file from the `Uniconfig Framework` directory as explained in the [Frinx API guide](../../API.md)
+In postman, open the folder **Linux** to access the Mount call.
+To configure the variable values, import the `linux_157_env.json` environment file from the `Uniconfig Framework` directory as explained in the [Frinx API guide](../../API.md)

 ![linux mount](linux-mount.png)

 #### Pushing a config to a mounted node in dry run mode
-To operate in dry-run mode (useful for testing or demo purposes), you can again use the calls **IOS XR/XR Mount** or **IOS Classic/Classic Mount** but you need to

-1. change the body of the call as follows:
+To operate in dry-run mode (useful for testing or demo purposes), you can use the Mount cli calls within the imported **Frinx CLI** postman collection (**IOS XR/XR Mount/Mount IOS XR cli** or **IOS Classic/Classic Mount/Mount IOS Classic**) but you need to change the following lines within the body of the calls to the following:

 ~~~~
 {